Tuesday, December 05, 2017

-The Hope and Stanley Adelstein Free Speech Essay Contest is almost here!
+The 2018 Hope and Stanley Adelstein Free Speech Essay Contest is here!

-Essay submission will go live on January 22, 2018 and are due March 12, 2018.
+Essay submission is live beginning January 22, 2018 and are due March 12, 2018.
 We will select three winners from 11/12 grade and three winners from 9/10 grade, with scholarship prizes up to $1,000.
 Winners are also invited to read their essays at a City Club forum.

 Free Speech Essay Contest Prompt 2018: